N3rdL0rd/crashlink/README.md

 ## Features

 - Pure Python with zero dependencies, integrates nicely in a lot of places (IDAPython compatible!)
-- Allows values to be externally modified and reserialised through a scriptable interface
+- Deserialisation, disassembly, and (currently limited) decompilation of HashLink bytecode
+- Reserialisation and first-class support for patching bytecode assembly
+- A bytecode assembler for creating HashLink bytecode from scratch
+- A scriptable interface for easy integration into other tools
-- A very nice little CLI with [hlbc](https://github.com/Gui-Yom/hlbc)-compatible mode (coming soon)
+- A little CLI similar to [hlbc](https://github.com/Gui-Yom/hlbc)

 ## Installation